bugcrowd/templates/templates/sensitive_data_exposure/visible_detailed_error_page/detailed_server_configuration/template.md

 [VULNTYPE] in [COMPONENT] in [APPLICATION] allows [ATTACKER] to [IMPACT] via [VECTOR] -->

 Improper error handling can introduce a variety of security problems for a web site such when detailed internal error messages such as stack traces, database dumps, and error codes are displayed to a malicious attacker.
-Detailed server configuration pages display physical paths, environment variables, and the full {{software}} configuration settings.

 Detailed server configuration was found at {{url}} in {{application}}.
-This allows a malicious attacker to view which version of {{software}} is running as well as implementation data.
+This allows a malicious attacker to view which version of {{software}} is running, physical paths, environment variables, and the full {{software}} configuration settings.

 ## Walkthrough & PoC
 <!--